RuurdBijlsma/parsed_ffmpeg/README.md

 ## Overview

 Do you already know the ffmpeg command line, and don't want to relearn some syntax of a pythonic ffmpeg wrapper?
 This is the package for you.
-Just put in an ffmpeg command and this package structures the output while it's processing.
+Just put in an ffmpeg or ffprobe command and this package structures the output while it's processing.

 ## Usage